IntentTechnology/webflow/src/about-94-ft-player-deployment.md

 ---
-heading: Jesus is the way
+layout: "about.njk"

+heading: A about Intent
 backgroundImage: /assets/images/B.-Ellis-p-500.jpg
-HistoryHeading: 'Opened in 2021,'
+HistoryHeading: "Opened in 2021,"
 SpanText: Join us today!
 history: >-
   94FT Player Development strives to impact the basketball culture of Lafayette